md8n/GCodeClean/README.md

 There are standalone release builds available, for Linux, Raspberry Pi (linux-arm), and Windows at [GCodeClean releases](https://github.com/md8n/GCodeClean/releases).
 It is very easy to a build for MacOS / OSX (osx-64) (see `BuildItYourself.md`).
 Download the release you need and unzip it in a folder that works for you.
 GCodeClean is a command line application, so you run it by using a 'terminal' and typing the command in to do what you want.

-The standalone releases include all the relevant .NET 8.0 libraries for this application.
+The standalone releases are single file executables that include all the relevant .NET 8.0 libraries.

 Alternatively you can build and run this project yourself.
 See `BuildItYourself.md` for instructions and tips.
 And how to deploy.
 And if you do build it yourself then there are a very large number of possible targets including 32bit, and many specific Linux distros, etc.